CyrusOfEden/llegos/README.md

 1. **Multi-Agent Systems:** With Llegos, you can create systems composed of multiple autonomous agents, enabling rich and intricate behaviors and interactions.
 2. **Concurrent Message-Passing:** Communication between agents in Llegos is facilitated through a flexible message-passing paradigm, allowing for efficient and versatile inter-agent dialogue.
 Agents and/or process-based concurrency.
 4. **Event-Driven Architecture:** Llegos embraces an event-driven programming approach, allowing agents to dynamically respond to events occurring within the system.
-5. **Flexibility:** The toolkit provides foundational structures, namely GenAgent and GenNetwork, for you to develop and customize your own autonomous agents and networks.
+5. **Flexibility:** The toolkit provides foundational structures, namely Behavior and Context, for you to develop and customize your own autonomous agents and networks.
 This flexibility allows you to tailor Llegos to suit your unique requirements and use cases.

 ## Elegant Abstractions

-Llegos centers around three abstractions: Messages, Generative Agents, and Generative Networks.
+Llegos centers around three abstractions: Messages, Generative Agents, and Generative Contexts.
 These elements work together to facilitate complex interactions and behaviors in your multi-agent systems.

 ## Messages